cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

 Retrieving multiple metrics at once can be accomplished by issuing an HTTP POST request with a JSON list as the request body that enumerates the name and attributes for each metric.
-The format of the request and the JSON body depends if the metrics share the same context or are being called for different contexts.
+The format of the request and the JSON body depends on whether the metrics share the same context or are being called for different contexts.

 .. rubric:: Multiple Metrics with the Same Context